raspberrypilearning/astro-pi-guide/inputs-outputs/joystick.md

       y = y + 1
   ```

-1. Save and run the code again and this time the code should not allow the point to go beyond the edge of the screen.
+1. Save and run the code again; this time, the code should not allow the point to go beyond the edge of the screen.

-1. Now that that work you will need to add the other directions for the joystick.
+1. Now that this works, you will need to add the other directions for the joystick.
 Where you have `if event.key == K_DOWN:` in your code, you can also use:

   - `K_UP`
   - `K_LEFT`